Income is generally understood to cover a person’s earnings from their employment, dividends from shares and stocks, pension payments etc.

 Wealth includes income but also the total value of a person’s assets, eg housing, personal possessions such as artwork or jewellery, money in the bank, the value of stocks and shares, etc.

 Income inequality among working-age people has risen faster in the UK than any other rich nation.
 In 2005, the richest one per cent were worth an estimated £250 billion.
-By 2015, this figure has increased to an estimated £547 billion.
-This represents an increase of over one hundred percent.
-The UK is now home to the highest number of billionaires per head of the population.
+By 2021, this figure has increased to an estimated £800 billion.